Skip to content

 Property Descriptions and Boundaries in Georgia

-Another very important aspect of property records is the legal property description.
-You can find this information on deeds, mortgages, liens, property taxes, and other records.
-The property description comes from the county property manager, who is the Superior Court clerk's office in Georgia.
+Another crucial aspect of property records is the legal property description.
+This information can be found on deeds, mortgages, liens, property taxes, and other records.
+The property description comes from the county property manager, which is the Superior Court clerk's office in Georgia.
 It clearly describes the property with landmarks and other features so anyone can locate and identify it.

 Surveys are conducted by specialized personnel using certain technological equipment that measures boundary lines.
 Surveys are used to determine or verify property lines for sub-surface improvements or installation of wells or sewers.
 They may be used in new construction or existing property.

 When one person believes that another is trespassing on their land, they may go to the courts to resolve the issue.
-Surveys may be used to verify land boundaries.
+Surveys can verify land boundaries.
 Both parties should consult attorneys to help them win their cases.

 Foreclosure records can help investors find inexpensive properties to fix up and sell at a profit.
 Regular buyers might want to be cautious of homes that are in foreclosure.
 The rate of foreclosures in Georgia is one in every 4,195 households, with Irwin, Taliaferro, and Pulaski having the most foreclosures per housing unit.
 In 2008, the state had the eighth-highest foreclosure rate in the nation.
 Delinquency and foreclosure rates were stable at 2.5% and 0.5% between 2000 and 2006.
 By 2010, the delinquency rate had reached 10%, and the foreclosure rate was 4%.